sandypockets/easy-dates-picker/README.md

 - You need a date picker with zero external dependencies.
 - You need both single and/or range date selection.
-- You need a localized date picker with translations included .
+- You need a localized date picker with 10 languages included.
+- You need a date picker that can automatically detect and display the correct language.
 - Accessibility and cross-browser compatibility are important for your project.
 - You need a date picker that can be easily styled beyond the defaults.
 - Your project does not use a virtual DOM.
 - You need a date picker that's lightning fast to set up.

 ## Getting started
+Our Date Picker is as quick to set up as it is lightweight.
+Follow the directions and example below to learn how to integrate `easy-dates-picker` in your project.

 ### Package manager